-The President's Council of Advisors on Science and Technology (PCAST) has released a report calling for the sharing of wireless spectrum among multiple users, which
+The President's Council of Advisors on Science and Technology (PCAST) has released a report calling for the sharing of wireless spectrum among multiple users, which could increase the amount of available spectrum and have implications for emerging health care technologies.

 In the report (.pdf), titled Realizing the Full Potential of Government-Held Spectrum to Spur Economic Growth, officials wrote the current method of allocating spectrum -- which provides entities with exclusive use of a given bandwidth -- is no longer sufficient.
 Demand for wireless spectrum is increasing rapidly, and allowing for exclusive use is creating scarcity.
 This shortage could hamper the development of new technologies, including devices that monitor patients remotely, the report authors said.